-When Print Commands are issued from the computer, they are sent to Print Spooler service, which is responsible for managing the list of Print requests coming from the computer.
+When you Print Commands are issued from the computer, they are sent to Print Spooler service, which is responsible for managing the list and order of Print requests coming from the computer.

-Luckily, this problem can be fixed by clearing the Print Queue, which removes all the Print Jobs from your device, including the corrupted print job that was causing the problem on your computer.
+Luckily, this problem can be fixed by clearing the Print Queue, which results in all the pending print jobs from being removed from the computer, including the corrupted print job that had interrupted the printing process.

 Clear Print Queue in Windows 11/10